MarkusStrathmann/hashiwokakero/README.md

 graph.plotGraph();
 ```

-Now that our main method is ready to solve the example puzzle, we can start the program by running the main method - for building you may use the gradle build tool to get all the dependencies and run tests.
+Now that our main method is ready to solve the example puzzle, we can start the program by running the main method - for building you may use the gradle build tool to get all the dependencies and run some tests.
 For our example puzzle we get the following output:

 <p align="center">
         <img width="700" src="./doc/img/example_puzzle_console_output.png">